ZachBray/simple-binary-encoding-wiki/Java-Users-Guide.md

 ## Variable Length Data

-To store variable length strings or binary data then the var data fields can be used at the end of the message.
+To store variable length strings or binary data the var data fields can be used at the end of the message.
 These are variable length byte arrays for which optional character encoding can be provided in the schema.

 Encoding